Certification-Only Secondary Program (COS)

-Those who already hold a bachelor’s degree from an accredited institution are able to earn a Michigan Secondary Standard Teaching Certificate in the Certification-Only Secondary (COS) Program.
+Those who already hold a bachelor’s degree from an accredited institution are able to earn a Michigan Secondary Provisional Teaching Certificate in the Certification-Only Secondary (COS) Program.

 Applicants interested in pursuing secondary teacher certification must complete requirements for a secondary teaching major, along with the required sequence of teaching courses.
 Please note that while a major is required, a minor is optional, but highly recommended.
 Previous coursework is evaluated relative to State of Michigan standards for teacher certification and, to the extent possible, used to satisfy requirements; additional coursework in the content areas may be required.
 Remaining content coursework is combined with a series of Education Professional Sequence courses, at least two of which involve classroom field placements.

 UM-Dearborn’s teacher certification program is not available online, although some courses may have online/hybrid sections.
 The post-bachelor's route requires a commitment of at least one year, depending on prior coursework.